 The DET is generally in conformance with the applicable standards in Section 27-6400, Residential Uses in Residential base zone as 20 percent.
-The applicant provided an open space set-aside plan showing the required 20 percent of open space being provided in natural features, stormwater management (SWM) areas, passive recreation areas, and required landscaped areas.
-A condition has been provided herein to amenitize the two approved walking trails around the SWM facilities with either landscape plantings, trees (as feasible), workout stations, interpretation signs, or artwork, etc.
+The applicant provided an open space set-aside plan showing the required 20 percent of open space being provided in natural features, stormwater management areas, passive recreation areas, and required landscaped areas.
+A condition has been provided herein to amenitize the two proposed walking trails around the stormwater management (SWM) facilities using landscape plantings, workout stations, interpretation signs, artwork, etc.

-f.
+g.
 Section 27-6500.
 Landscaping

 The DET is in conformance with the applicable standards in the Landscape Manual, including Section 4.1, Residential Requirements; Section 4.3, Parking Lot Requirements; Section 4.4, Screening Requirements; Section 4.6, Buffering Development from Streets; Section 4.8, Building Frontage Landscape Requirements; Section 4.9, Sustainable Landscaping Requirements; and Section 4.11, Requirements for Nonresidential and Mixed-Use Development.
-Alternative compliance is approved for Section 4.7, Buffering Incompatible Uses, as discussed below.
+The alternative compliance is requested for Section 4.7, Buffering Incompatible Uses.

-g.
+h.
 Section 27-6600.
 Fences and Walls